Key strategies in behavioral economics

 This alignment strengthens loyalty and generates positive results in sales and reputation, consolidating a lasting relationship with the consumer.

-Furthermore, continuous data analysis allows for adjusting strategies and optimizing resources, ensuring a sustained impact on business performance.
+In addition, continuous data analysis allows strategies to be adjusted and resources optimized, guaranteeing a sustained impact on business performance.